FirstEnergy to pay $230 million penalty in bribery probe

 "This penalty should sting a lot harder if it's going to discourage corruption," he said.
 "The public has a right to know all the details of FirstEnergy's wrongdoing, and to learn how the US attorney's office settled on what seems like a very low penalty in light of the financial rewards to FirstEnergy and the massive scale of its wrongdoing."

 Mr. Patel said the filing of additional charges against individual FirstEnergy executives is possible, but he declined to discuss whether that might happen.
-The same was true for Energy Harbor, the post-bankruptcy corporate successor to FirstEnergy Solutions, the former FirstEnergy subsidiary and owner of the nuclear plants.
+The same was true for Energy Harbor, the post-bankruptcy corporate successor to FirstEnergy Solutions, the former FirstEnergy subsidiary and owner of the nuclear plants, including Davis-Besse near Oak Harbor.

 Mr. DeWine's current legislative lobbyist, Dan McCarthy, also a former FirstEnergy lobbyist, was president of Partners prior to joining the administration.